boldare/boldare-radar/docs/tech/mvp/frameworks/netlify-cms.md

 # Netlify CMS

-Netlify CMS is a Content Management System for static site generators, giving non-technical users a simple way to edit and add content to any site built with a static site generator.
+Netlify CMS is a Content Management System for static site generators.
+It gives non-technical users a simple way to edit and add content to any previously built site.

 ## ➕ Benefits

 * Seemless creation of new pages
-* Integratable with Netlify ecosystem
 * Open-source with active community
 * Editor-friendly user interface
 * Intuitive workflow for content teams
+* Integratable with Netlify ecosystem

 ## ➖ Drawbacks